eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 Focused on removing obstacles, repairing permanent fixtures / fencing, and marking potential hazards, the work of done in the preseason gives large payoffs throughout the season.
 Japan's unique weather conditions like heavy snowfall, sea effect snow, snow monsters, and low temperatures lead to varied conditions skiers will encounter.

-![View looking up a chairlift in the fall](/assets/img/akihachi-lift-1.jpeg)
+![View looking up a chairlift in the fall](/assets/img/akihachi-lift-1.jpeg) *Photo: Looking up a chairlift in the fall.*

 ### Lift Inspection